dankelley/dankelley.github.io/_posts/2015-10-18-shiny-ctd-trim.md

 ``.CNV`` files handy, comment out the ``file.choose()`` line and uncomment the ``data(ctdRaw)`` line.

-Below are screenshots that show how the interface looks when launched, and then after the sliders have been used to trim.
-Notice that the "before" picture has wildly unphysical salinity and temperature characteristics.
-The dotted lines in the scan-pressure plot show the trimming that ``ctdTrim()`` would do, and the solid lines are the values as set at the moment (which are 0 and 100 percent, at the start).
-Slide the sliders to narrow in on the profile.

 Note that the code saves the trimmed data as an ``rda`` file in the local directory.
 A more sophisticated application would use a tailored file name.
 Another useful addition might be to use mouse drags on the scan-pressure plot,